Preetesh21/HLL/README.md

 **HyperLogLogPlusAggregator.scala**- This file contains the code for HLL Algorithm used from an open source library and integrated with UDAF class of Spark.

+**mains.scala**- This file is sort of a main class which takes input the dataset path from the user and then the solution approach i.e. UDAF or accumulators based and then whether to use HLL or not.
+It outputs the result to teh user.

+**MapAccumulator.scala**- This file contains the code for Map Accumulator used to count the unique ID's in the dataset.
+This gives the exact correct ans for the dataset.

 **using_hll_accumulator.scala**- This file contains the implementation of usage of the accumulator defined in the **HLLAccumulator.scala** .

 **using_hll_defined_by_me**.scala- This file contains the implementation of usage of the HLL class defined in the **hll_defined_by_me.scala** .

 **using_hll_udaf.scala**- This file contains the implementation of usage of the udaf defined in the **HyperLogLogPlusAggregator.scala** .

+**using_map_accumulator**- This file contains the implementation of usage of the map accumulator defined in the **MapAccumulator.scala**

+**hll_spark_inbuilt.scala**- This file contains the implementtion of usage of the spark inbuilt function to compute the unique count.